galdamez/fearless-submission/solution.md

 2. With a router, we will need to ensure the server can properly route the requests to the respective views.
 3. Assumption: SEO is not a priority at this stage.
 If it ever is, we would have to consider a server-side rendering solution like Next.js.
 4. The user is not using Internet Explorer
+5. The API key is checked into the code for now because it is not a sensitive piece of information.
+If we would need to protect a secret key, that means we would store that value in a file that isn't checked into Git.
+6. Assumpton: The user does not want to know the current number of hits when the app loads.